 Minimum requirements are prescribed by the Canadian Institute of Actuaries for determining margins related to interest rate risk.
 Specific guidance is also provided for other risks such as market, credit, mortality and morbidity risks.
-For other risks which are not specifically addressed by the Canadian Institute of Actuaries, a range is provided of five per cent to 20 per cent of the expected experience assumption.
+For other risks which are not specifically addressed by the Canadian Institute of Actuaries, a range is provided of 5% - 20% of the expected experience assumption.
 Annual assumptions used are within the permissible ranges, with the determination of the level set taking into account the risk profile of the business.
 On occasion, in specific circumstances for additional prudence, a margin may exceed the high end of the range, which is permissible under the Standards of Practice.
 Each margin is reviewed annually for continued appropriateness.